tsnowak/pnnl-tunamelt/README.md

 # Acoustic Fish Detection - Marine Energy

-This code accompanies the paper `On the automated detection of targets in acoustic camera video around an experimental tidal  turbine: a labeled target detection data set  and automated detection approach` which proposes a novel, labeled data set and automated detection pipeline for detecting fish around operating tidal turbines.
+This code accompanies the paper `Towards automating the detection of targets in acoustic camera video around tidal turbines` which proposes a novel, labeled data set and automated detection pipeline for detecting fish around operating tidal turbines.

 Instructions for downloading the data set and setting up the development environment used in this work are described below.

 # Getting Started

-## Downloading the Data Set
+## Downloading the data set

 The AFD-ME data set proposed in this work is hosted on pcloud.
-A [web interface link](https://u.pcloud.link/publink/show?code=k76italK) is provided, but we need to create a direct download link if we want to download the data set via terminal.
+A [web interface link](https://u.pcloud.link/publink/show?code=k76italK) is provided.
+For those who want a direct download link in order to download the data in a headless environment (such as a terminal session), a few steps must be taken.

+## Creating a direct download link with pcloud

-We will use pcloud's web API to generate a direct download link.
-To do so, we will take the `code` parameter in web interface link, and pass it into the pcloud web API as shown below. **Note, this link will always remain the same, so feel free to copy and paste!**
+We will first use pcloud's web API to generate a direct download link.
+To do so, we will take the `code` parameter in web interface link, and pass it into the pcloud web API as shown below. **This link will always remain the same and can be copy/pasted.**
 ```
 https://api.pcloud.com/getpublinkdownload?code=k76italK&forcedownload=0
 ```
-This will return a page like the below. **This will change for each request, as the direct download link always expires in one day:**
+This will return a page like the below. **This return will change for each request, as the direct download link always expires in one day!**
 ```
 {
 	"result": 0,